 - Limiting the number of caregivers that patients can bring to their appointment (one caregiver; no children under 12).
-Our alliance partners, University of Washington Medical Center and Seattle Children's are also limiting visitors.
+Our partners, University of Washington Medical Center and Seattle Children's are also limiting visitors.
 Click on links for their updated policies.

 - Keeping all non-essential staff out of the clinic.

 - Postponing all patient education events, classes and volunteer opportunities.
 Some classes are available online on YouTube.

 - Increasing the frequency of cleaning high-touch surfaces such as door handles and elevator buttons

 Our gift shop is temporarily closed due to the construction of our new South Lake Union clinic building.
 We look forward to seeing you in our new gift shop in the spring of 2023.